silviapio/portfolio/README.md

 I plan to add some features, see [my to-do list](#📔-my-to-do-list) below.

+I worked hard to make this website fully accessible (if you know me, you'll know also I consider that very important).
+I hope I have reached the goal, if you have some feedback on that, I'd be delighted to receive it!

 ## 👩‍💻 Developer's info

 For the time being, the website is personal so I guess there's no point in cloning/forking it (as a matter of fact, I've disabled forking).